-A mismatch between the stratigraphic log of the two surveys, is that the top of the Dongen Formation was set by Deep at the top of the intensely faulted interval, while in this report the top of Unit F was set at the transition from Bassevelde Sand member (Tongeren Formation) to underlying Onderdijke Clay member (Dongen Formation), based on CPT logs (Table 2.7), which is a bit higher (Table 2.6).
+Furthermore, in the Deep stratigraphy, the top of the Dongen Formation was set at the top of the intensely faulted interval.
+In this report the top of Unit F was set at the transition from Bassevelde Sand member (Tongeren Formation) to underlying Onderdijke Clay member (Dongen Formation, based on CPT logs (Table 2.7) which is a bit higher (Table 2.6).